Dagore-dev/UT02-2/README.md

 ## Exercise 19

-Make a program that tells if a positive integer entered by keyboard is capital.
+Make a program that tells if a positive integer entered by keyboard is capicua.
 Numbers of up to 5 digits are allowed.